 Network.
 Learn.
 Contribute.

-Celebrating twenty-five years in 2025, the department's annual Communication Day is a celebration of the many ways communication enriches our daily lives, advances our professional goals, and feeds our democracy.
+Celebrating twenty-six years in 2026, the department's annual Communication Day is a celebration of the many ways communication enriches our daily lives, advances our professional goals, and feeds our democracy.
 To celebrate communication-in-action, we invite community experts onto our campus, where we ask local practitioners to share their knowledge with our students, staff, and faculty, hence merging traditional classroom spaces with embodied and experiential learning.
 Our Department’s mission is “To cultivate the knowledge and ability to use communication to create a more equitable and humane world,” so we ask our guest speakers to frame their work within larger issues of communication ethics and civic responsibility.

-2025 Keynote Presentation and Awards Ceremony - The Clash: Generational Communication
+2026 Keynote Presentation and Awards Ceremony

-Tuesday, April 8th | 12:30 - 1:30 pm
+Tuesday, April 7th | 11:00 am-12:15 pm

 Lawrence Street Center Terrace Room - Refreshments will be served!